CurveDocs/curve-docs/docs/crvUSD/pegkeeper.md

     Function to revert admin or receiver changes.
 Calling this function sets the admin and receiver deadline back to 0 and emits ApplyNewAdmin and ApplyNewReceiver events to revert the changes.

-    Emits: `ApplyNewAdmin` and `ApplyNewReceiver` event.
+    Emits: `ApplyNewAdmin` and `ApplyNewReceiver`

-    !!! warning
+    !!!note
-        This function can only be called by the `admin` of the PegKeeper.
+        This function is only callable by the admin of the contract.

     ??? quote "Source code"